klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 ### Research Paper
 At the point of handing in this portfolio, the research paper has not been 100% finished yet.
 So far, my contributions to the research paper have been widely spread out and useful.
 The research paper (as its current, unfinished state) can be found [here]().

-The following contributions to the research paper have been fully made by me:
+The following contributions to the research paper have been made by me:
-- Creation of file and structure
+- Creation of structure (group work)
 - Abstract
 - Introduction
-- Chapter 2.4: Model comparison
+- Chapter 2.2: Model comparison
+- Chapter 4.1: Review
+- Chapter 4.2: Final model

-Furthermore, the references 1-18 have been found and researched by me.
+Furthermore, the references 1-20 have been found and researched by me.

 ### Other efforts